 Some pages contain images of text.
 Screen readers and the visually impaired would be unable to read the text on these images.
 Smartphone users with normal vision may also find it difficult to read.

 The accessibility regulations require us to make accessible pdfs, or other documents published after 23 September 2018, if they are essential to providing our services.
 We cannot guarantee that reports published on our website post this date meet the accessibility standards.
 We have assessed frequency of request and the benefits for persons with disability against the cost of making our reports accessible, and we consider that fixing such documents, at this stage, would be a disproportionate burden within the meaning of the accessibility regulations.
-Accessible versions will be provided if needed and can be requested using the webmaster contact details, as set out above.
-We will make another assessment following the full detailed audit of the website, scheduled before the end of November 2020.

 Content that’s not within the scope of the accessibility regulations